 Light is a crucial phenomenon for human observers to acquire and share visual impressions of objects in the world around us.

-This observation is a result of interference of manifestations of photons within our eyes.
+This observation results from the interference of manifestations of photons within our eyes.
 A human observer can see objects because we can combine a huge number of these interferences into an impression of what we identify and can memorize as a specific object.
-We can exchange impressions on objects with fellow observers and mutually conclude on characteristics of an object under observation.
+We can exchange impressions on objects with fellow observers and mutually conclude on the characteristics of an object under observation.

-This study will consider the basic properties of the manifestations of a photon only.
-It refers to the fundamental physics of visible light quite often because this is a central element in the work that is described.
-The origin and interference characteristics of visible light are part of new ideas and models described in The Dutch Paradigm.
+The study within the framework of the Dutch Paradigm will consider the basic properties of a photon’s manifestations.
+Because visible light is a central element in this work, it frequently refers to the fundamental physics of visible light.
+The origin and interference characteristics of visible light are part of new ideas and models, as in the Dutch Paradigm.

 What is important to emphasize in this section is: